tamago1908/tamago1908/README.md

 - 💬 Ask me about: Anything
 - 📫 How to reach me: Discord, Reddit, Twitter (X), Misskey.io, Github.
 - 😄 Pronouns: **EGG**
 - ⚡ Fun fact: I'm Japanese!

+> This profile may not be displayed correctly on mobile Github app or devices with low resolution.

 Thank you for reading my profile!
 TO RECEIVE YOUR REWORD, CLICK BLOW...
 [CLICK HERE](https://www.youtube.com/watch?v=dQw4w9WgXcQ)